 So, how can you personalize your emails?

 Users want to connect with people and not some vague brand bots or tools.
 Keep this in mind while crafting your email content.
 Talk to the recipients like they’re your friends, in a conversational manner.
-It is also a good idea to address recipient’s by their name.
+It is also a good idea to address recipients by their names.

 Another technique that can help you personalize your campaigns is segmentation.
 You can leverage collected user data to add a personalized touch to your campaigns.

 You can personalize the emails based on your subscribers’ geolocation, interests, or other demographic factors.
-This will ensure that your emails are relevant for your recipients.
+This will ensure that your emails are relevant to your recipients.